AdityaKhetarpal/Apex-Coin/README.md

-# Apex-Coin
-This repository contains a JavaScript implementation of a fungible token on the Algorand blockchain.
-The token is built using the Algorand Standard Asset (ASA) framework, which allows for the creation and management of digital assets on the Algorand network
+# Create a Fungible Token on Algorand with JS

+This project demonstrates how to create a fungible token on the Algorand blockchain using JavaScript.

+## Prerequisites

+Before getting started, make sure you have the following:

+- Node.js installed on your machine
+- An Algorand wallet address and mnemonic phrase